 Make a Solar Bottle Light

-Edited by Jerry Rivers, Anonymous, Alma, karim321 and 4 others
+Edited by Jerry Rivers, Alma, karim321, Eng and 3 others

 Do you have a room or building that is dark during the daytime, in which you must turn on a light?
 Perhaps you have a room with no electricity.
 Now you can create your own light in that dark place, and save on your electric bill.
 There is an eco-friendly way to do this by making a solar bottle light using a plastic water bottle, and it can be done with little cost.
 With only a few tools and materials, by following the steps below, you can have a bright 50 to 55W light during the daytime.
 Appreciation should be given to Massachusetts Institute of Technology students who began their Liter of Light program to light needy homes in communities around the Philippines, and to Alfredo Moser, whose original concept of the solar light bulb LED the way to light low income homes in Brazil.